scoropeza/spam_classifier/README.md

 Using pipelines, it allows us to quickly test different variations of normalizaton and vectorization tecniques, as well as different classification algorithms:

 * Text Normalization options: Simple, Stemming, Lemmatization.
-* Vectorization Options: Simple Bag or Words and TF-IDF (on top of bag of words).
+* Vectorization Options: Simple, Bag of Words, and TF-IDF (on top of bag of words).
 * Classifiers: Naive Bayes, Support Vector Machine (SVM), K Nearest Neighbors, Random Forest

 ### *spam_detection_aws*